Young Seals Keep Getting Eels Stuck Up Their Noses, Confounding Scientists

 Scientists aren’t sure, but a couple of theories have been floated.
 One is that it’s a defensive measure on the part of the eels, who launch themselves into the nasal cavities to avoid being eaten.
 Another theory is that the seals eat the eels, and then they wind up getting regurgitated through their nasal cavities.

-That’s Disgusting!
 How Do They Get Them Out?

 Carefully, according to People.
-Specifically, they eels have to be pulled firmly yet gently, enough to dislodge the animal’s teeth from the seals’ nasal cavities while at the same time not ripping them in half.
+Specifically, the eels have to be pulled firmly yet gently, enough to dislodge the animal’s teeth from the seal’s nasal cavities while — at the same time — not ripping the eel in half.
 All the while, the veterinarians doing the procedure have to be careful not to risk hurting the seal.

 Littnan calls it not unlike a “magician’s trick.”